supernova147/Calculator/README.md

 For any error message displayed, you will have to clear the screen in order to continue using the calculator.

 Note: The button "x" & "blank" button do not currently have any function.

+Note 2: encountered a conflict regarding pushing to main. "divergent branches & need to specify how to reconcile them" Resolved using config pull.rebase true.
+Backup code was stored on a notes document incase of deletion.
+Issue was resolved & pushing functions normally.
+(Encountered after hosting the page on Git.)